thiblahute/meson-website/Reference-manual.md

 ### get_option ###

-Obtains the value of the (project build option)[Build options] specified in the positional argument.
+Obtains the value of the [project build option](Build options) specified in the positional argument.

 ### gettext ###